couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-web-console.markdown

    consistency of data between clusters.
 If you set this value too low, you may see more inconsistent results in views queries such as deleted items in a result set.
 You may also see inconsistent items in clusters with XDCR set up between the clusters.
-If you set this value too low, it will delay the server from reclaiming disk space.
+If you set this value too high, it will delay the server from reclaiming disk space.

    You can also changes this setting with the REST API, see.